Archived Blog Entry

 The Church of the Nazarene takes the Bible as its primary source for issues pertaining to salvation.
 The denomination is part of a theological tradition that affirms central biblical affirmations about God as the almighty Lover who seeks, saves, and sanctifies.
 It emphasizes that God calls Christians to love God and others as themselves.
 The holiness message is rooted in love: God’s love for the world and God’s call for creatures to love.

 On the question of God’s knowledge of the future, the Bible does not provide a clear-cut answer.
-A large number of biblical passages – and Open theists claim the majority – state or imply that God does not know all the details of what will occur.[ii]
-Open theologians are deeply committed to the authority of the biblical witness, and they believe the Bible more strongly supports their view than the alternatives.
+A large number of biblical passages – Open theists claim the majority – state or imply that God does not know all the details of what will occur.[ii]
+Open theologians are deeply committed to the authority of the biblical witness, and they believe the Bible more strongly supports their view than alternatives.

 Dozens of biblical passages say that God repents, for instance.
 For God to repent means that God has a change of mind.
 God’s change mind implies that not all decisions about the future are already settled.